 Working together, such interdisciplinary teams leverage their combined expertise to achieve the best possible results.

 To find a hospital that has a vascular anomalies team, ask your pediatrician, contact the nearest major pediatric teaching hospital or contact Boston Children's Hospital for an appointment.

 Questions You Should Ask

-Here are some questions you should ask before deciding where your child will receive care:
+Here are some questions you should ask of your clinician(s) before deciding where your child will receive care:

-These questions should help you evaluate a vascular anomalies specialist/team that can provide your child with the best possible care.
-But you will undoubtedly have other questions, and should not hesitate to ask for any information you need before making this important decision.
+These and other questions should help you find the vascular anomalies specialist/team that can provide your child with the best possible care.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”